Fujifilm’s ASPIRE Cristalle Digital Mammography System Receives Health Canada Medical Device License

 The ASPIRE Cristalle with DBT combines Fujifilm’s Hexagonal Close Pattern (HCP) capture technology and intelligent image processing to optimize dose and contrast based on individual breast composition.
 The result is low dose and fast acquisition of high-quality images for all breast types.
 In addition, patients can experience a noticeable improvement in comfort during procedures with Fujifilm’s patented, flexible comfort paddle design, which provides gentle and even compression that is designed to adapt to patient curves.

-“The availability and accessibility of women's health services is a priority for the Canadian health system, and Christie Innomed has been committed to women’s health for the past 30 years.
+“The availability and accessibility of women's health services is a priority for the Canadian health system, and Christie Innomed has been committed to Women’s Health for the past 30 years.
 We are proud and excited to launch this revolutionary mammography system, with our long-term partner Fujifilm.
 It will undoubtedly make a positive impact on our customers, Canadian radiologists, and technologists.
 Our mission has always been the same – to assist healthcare institutions to deliver the best care possible for the Canadian citizen.”
-Martin Roy, President and CEO, Christie Innomed.
+Scott Jackson, Vice President, Medical Imaging Solutions for Christie Innomed.

 Fujifilm digital radiography (DR) solutions offer clinicians workflow efficiencies while providing exceptional image quality at a low dose.
 Since the inception of FUJIFILM Canada Inc.’s Medical Systems Division in 2019, the company offers providers in the region with a broad range of digital radiography and women’s health solutions, including a variety of portable X-ray systems, a complete DR suite, a new generation of flat panel detectors and now a full field digital mammography solution with digital breast tomosynthesis.